Gorillarock/CarSim/README.md

 ## Details for Assignment

+Create a new branch for the following features.
+Then make a PR into master branch when complete.

 1) Organize the code into multiple files.
 2) Create single gear function which sets wheels rpm to half of motor rpm ( 2(motor):1(wheels) )  (Assume wheels are not effected by inertia)